 Your Concrete Slabs’ Health

-Last but not least, be sure to keep a close eye on the concrete slabs around your home.
+Last but not least, it’s important to keep an eye on any concrete slabs you have in or around your home.
 These slabs play supporting roles in your house but also make up many of its exterior features, including:

 - Basement floor